 League member Vivian Harte serves as host of the program.
 To aid voters in making informed decisions at the polls, candidates for each respective position are being asked the same questions.
 KXCI 91.3 FM Community Radio is partnering with the League to air these interviews with the community.

-30 Minutes continues with part 2 of a panel from the 2017 Tucson Festival of Books from the Pima County Public Library/ Nuestras Raices...
+This week on 30 Minutes we’re going to feature part 1 of a panel from the Pima County Public Library/ Nuestras Raices Presentation Stage...